QuantumChord/Group-C---Toolkit-Game/README.md

   - Removed an else statement
 - [x] When firing left, the projectile looks right
   - Fixed it by mirroring the animation sprite, a cheap solution
+- [ ] Can still dash with 0 star pwer